 You know a company has problems when one of its executives calls to tell you it is facing "challenges" and needs to be "bolder".

+It has not been a good year for Taiwanese smartphone maker HTC.
 Profits have slumped on weak sales - the firm recently reported that revenues for July were 45% down on the year.
 At one point its share price was as much as 80% below April 2011's level, before it made a slight recovery.

 A recent leaked memo from chief executive Peter Chou revealed the extent of his concerns.